What are customs Duty charges?

 Why wasn't I notified about Import Taxes ahead of time?

-Import Taxes and fees are charged on a case by case basis and do not affect all international shipments.
+Import VAT's and fees are charged on a case by case basis and do not affect all international shipments.
 Whenever possible, you will be contacted in advance by the shipping company or a customs agent with an estimated Import Tax cost prior to your package being assessed by HM Revenue and Customs.
 Please note that this is not a guaranteed service by the shipping service and they are often not aware of any applicable charges until after the package has been delivered.

 Why is my shipment being held at customs?